KJacquerie/HomeostaticReset/Julia .jl files/README.md

 * *Simu_Variability_..* and *model_BurstMAT_..* for **Figure 3B** (simulating 10 different networks with different ionic conductances (10% variability) for each cell.)
 * *Simu_network* and *model_network* for **Figure 3C** (simulating a 200cells feedforward network with 100 presynaptic cells connected to 100 postsynaptic cells governed by the same inhibitory cell.
 All initial synaptic weights between pre-post cells are randomly initialized and cells show 20% variability in their $g_{CaT}$ and $g_{KCa} conductances.)

+* *Folder fig5*
+It contains two folders for phenomenological rule (pair-based) and calcium-based rule (model 3).
+Each folder contains the julia code to obtain data for Fig 5. init (for phenom) | omega_winit(for calcium): the parameters are neuromodulated and tag-dependent low (for phenom) | omegaLOW (for caclium): the potentiation/depression parameters are downscaled norma (for phenom) | omega (for calcium)l: the parameters are unchanged tau (for phenom and calcium): the time constant are neuromodulated

 ## Models used

 Except the scenario codes for **Figure 1B** and network codes for **Figure 3C**, all .jl files are sorted by their model types :